-3. Pay it off your mortgage
+Pay it off your mortgage

-4. Create an emergency fund
+Start or add to an emergency fund

 If you’re finding it hard to get your emergency fund started or struggling to keep enough spring in your safety net, your tax refund is the perfect way to give your savings a rocket boost.

-Making additional super contributions can have amazing benefits for your retirement outlook, as well as potential tax advantages.
+Making additional super contributions can have amazing benefits for your individual retirement outlook, including some potential tax advantages.
 Your super fund will be able to help you with the tax implications of a lump sum investment.

 Call 1300 300 922 for a quick chat with one of our friendly money coaches and to book your free budget consultation or enquire online.